Code-Institute-Submissions/happybean/README.md

 - There is helper text under each input field to guide the user as to the parameters they can input.
 - The user will receive validation or error feedback when they enter information in the input field which is also accompanied by colours to show validation (green for correct and red for incorrect).
 - If the user lands on the log in page but realises they don't have an account yet and would like to register, there is a link on the page that will take them to the registration page or they can click on the navbar menu Register link.
-- The page where users can log in to the website and access to the Profile page to see their user info, delivery info and order history
+- The page where users can log in to the website and access the Profile page to see their user info, delivery info and order history
 - The form with built-in functionality is created with the Django Allauth package.

 ### Registration Page (register.html)